outsidedav/swift/backend/kitura.md

   ```
   {: codeblock}

-This calls the Kitura server byusing `client.get("/meals")` with a callback that matches the parameters from Kitura's completion handler.
+The Kitura server is called by using `client.get("/meals")` with a callback that matches the parameters from Kitura's completion handler.

-A full tutorial called [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) is available that helps you build a set of REST APIs for storing, fetchin,g and deleting `Meal` objects from an iOS application, including storing the data in a database.
+You can use the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial, which helps you build a set of REST APIs for storing, fetching, and deleting `Meal` objects from an iOS application, including storing the data in a database.
 {: tip}

 ## Next Steps
-Now that you have a Kitura server providing a REST API that is being called by your iOS application, you are ready to deploy your server to IBM Cloud.
-This can be done using Containers with Kubernetes, Secure Containers, or Cloud Foundry.
+Now that you have a Kitura server that provides a REST API that can be called by your iOS application, you are ready to deploy your server to IBM Cloud.
+Deployment can be done using Containers with Kubernetes, Secure Containers, or Cloud Foundry.